tapdata/tapdata-docs/docs/pipeline-tutorial/oracle-to-kafka.md

 In the era of big data, more and more enterprises need to synchronize data from traditional relational databases to big data processing platforms to support real-time data processing, data lake construction, and alternative data warehousing scenarios.
 Oracle, widely used in enterprise applications, increasingly requires synchronization to big data platforms.

-This article explains how to synchronize data from Oracle to Kafka in just a few simple drag-and-drop steps using Tapdata, meeting the needs of big data supply scenarios.
+This article explains how to synchronize data from Oracle to Kafka in just a few simple drag-and-drop steps using TapData, meeting the needs of big data supply scenarios.

 ## Scenario Description